timescale/docs/promscale/send-data/opentelemetry.md

 # Send OpenTelemetry data to Promscale
 Promscale natively supports the OpenTelemetry Line Protocol (OTLP) for traces and Prometheus remote write protocol for metrics.
-You can use any of the OpenTelemetry client SDKs, instrumentation libraries, or the OpenTelemetry Collector to send traces to Promscale using OTLP.
+You can send traces to Promscale using OTLP with any of the OpenTelemetry client SDKs, instrumentation libraries, or the OpenTelemetry Collector.
+Currently, Promscale only supports **gRPC** endpoint for traces.
-Currently, Promscale only supports **gRPC** for traces.
-OpenTelemetry metrics are converted into Prometheus remote write format in OpenTelemetry Collector and exported to Promscale **HTTP** endpoint.
+You can send OpenTelemetry metrics to Promscale **HTTP** endpoint using Prometheus remote write protocol with the OpenTelemetry Collector.
+OpenTelemetry Collector converts OTLP metrics to Prometheus remote write protocol metrics.

 ## Send data using the OpenTelemetry Collector
-We recommend that you use the OpenTelemetry Collector to export data to an observability backend in a production environment.
-OpenTelemetry Collector offers batching, queued retries, and many other functions that can be configured in the processors.
-However, you can also send data from OpenTelemetry instrumentation libraries and SDKs directly to Promscale using OTLP.
+Although you can also send data from OpenTelemetry instrumentation libraries and SDKs directly to Promscale using OTLP.
+We recommend that you use OpenTelemetry Collector to export data to an observability backend in a production environment.
+OpenTelemetry Collector offers batching, queued retries, and many other functions that can be configured in the `Processors`.

-You can configure the OpenTelemetry Collector to forward traces and metrics to Promscale.
-Promscale listens to OTLP traces on the port you specified in the `tracing.otlp.server-address` parameter, which defaults to port `:9202`.
-Promscale listens to Prometheus metrics on the port you specified in the `web.listen-address` parameter, which defaults to port `:9201` when you start the Promscale connector.
+You can configure OpenTelemetry Collector to forward traces and metrics to Promscale.
+Promscale listens to OTLP traces on the port you specify in the `tracing.otlp.server-address` parameter, the default port is`:9202`.
+Promscale listens to Prometheus metrics on the port you specify in the `web.listen-address` parameter, the default port is `:9201` when you start the Promscale connector.

 Configure the following in OpenTelemetry Collector configuration file:
-  * **Receivers**: to push or pull data into the Collector.
-OpenTelemetry line protocol (gRPC, http)
+  * **Receivers**: to push or pull data into OpenTelemetry Collector using OTLP on gRPC and http endpoints.
   * **Exporters**: to send data to one or more backends.
-OpenTelemetry line protocol to configure the Promscale gRPC server to export the data to Promscale.
-Use `queue_size` to hold the data before dropping, and `timeout` is timeout for the write request to the backend, Prometheus remote write exports the OTLP metrics to the Prometheus remote storage backend.
+OTLP to configure the Promscale gRPC server to export the data to Promscale.
+Use `queue_size` to hold the data before dropping, and `timeout` to set the timeout for the write request to the backend.
+Prometheus remote write exports the OTLP metrics to the Prometheus remote storage backend.
 Configure the Promscale http endpoint to ingest the metrics.
   * **Processors**: to run on data between being received and being exported.
-Batch processor is to batch, compress the data, and to control the number of outgoing connections, configured with `send_max_batch_size` and `timeout` to send data, Promscale recommends 10 seconds.
+    Use batch processor is to batch, compress the data, and to control the number of outgoing connections.
+Configure the `send_max_batch_size` to set the maximum size of the batch, and `timeout` to set the timeout to send data.
+    Promscale recommends 10 seconds.
-  * **Service**: to configure what components are enabled in the Collector based on the configuration found in the receivers, processors, exporters, and extensions sections.
-Pipeline to receive the traces and metrics from OTLP, batch process them, and to export the data in logs and OTLP, Prometheus-supported backends.
+  * **Service**: to configure what components are enabled in the Collector based on the settings in the `receivers`, `processors`, `exporters`, and `extensions` sections.
+Pipeline to receive the traces and metrics from OTLP, batch process them, and to export the data in logs and OTLP to backends supported in Prometheus.

-With this configuration you can send the traces from OpenTelemetry applications to the Collector and export them to Promscale.
+With the following configuration you can send the traces from OpenTelemetry applications to the Collector and export them to Promscale.

 ```yaml